opendatasoft/opendatasoft-automation-sdk/README.md

 # opendatasoft-automation-sdk
-API clients and tools to manage and Opendatasoft domain
+API clients and tools to manage an Opendatasoft domain